kevinsutrisna/locallipop/README.md

 # Locallipop

-> **Project Status:** This platform was successfully deployed and operational for a 1-year event cycle.
+> **Project Status:** This platform was successfully deployed and operational for a 1 year event cycle.
 While the production server is now decommissioned, the codebase remains fully functional for **Local Development** and technical review.

 ---